TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/reduce-latency/caching/upstream-controlled-cache.md

 Upstream cache control is configured on a per-API and per-endpoint basis, giving maximum flexibility.
 All configuration is performed within the API definition.

 ### Enabling upstream cache control for an API
-To set up upstream cache control, you must configure a the `cache_options` in the API definition as follows:
+To set up upstream cache control, you must configure `cache_options` in the API definition as follows:
  - first enable the Tyk cache (using `enable_cache`)
  - ensure that global/safe request caching is disabled (`cache_all_safe_requests` is set to `false`)
  - set `enable_upstream_cache_control` to `true`